 Rameet Chawla, founder of Fueled, believes that “Setting aside a block of time in my schedule for uninterrupted productive creation is vital to my work process”, and attributes this period as the time when he thinks about his biggest ideas.

 Establish an achievable number of clear goals on a weekly basis

 You can’t improve every facet of your business at once.
 It is important to be realistic about your available resources and limitations – if you end up spreading yourself too thin, you might make little headway in any one specific task.

 Stay focused on following the 3 or 4 goals you have set yourself.
 By questioning yourself regularly and by checking whether the tasks you are executing are actively contributing to achieving those goals, you won’t get distracted by irrelevant tasks, and ultimately, you will accomplish bigger challenges instantaneously.

 Patrick Ambron, the co-founder of BrandYourself, believes in the benefits of having weekly Friday meetings.
 Staff can then reflect on the week and see how much progress they have made, while also setting goals for the following week.
 According to Patrick, having the meetings on a weekly basis makes tracking progress more manageable “It’s a lot easier to say ‘what went wrong this week’ than ‘what went wrong this quarter’”.

 Approach problems from several different angles

-In an attempt to solve challenges that don’t have immediate or obvious solutions, it is highly desirable to ask open questions, ones that might persist for months, or even years.
+In an attempt to solve challenges that don’t have immediate or obvious solutions, it is highly desirable to ask open questions, ones that might persist for months or years.
 Often, the most innovative technological advancements have come about as a result of addressing specific open questions.
-An example of such a question might be how to sell your product to the risk-averse demographic, or how do you make your business appeal to a specific age group, or gender.
+An example of such a question might be how to sell your product to the risk-averse demographic.
+Or, “how do I make my business appeal to a specific age group or gender?”
 This might require you to prove your worth initially before the specific subgroup warms to your appeal.